By Madeline Lane-McKinley |

 As a cultural phenomenon, the ‘abortion comedy’ articulates this distinction between disappointment and disenchantment, critical to Berlant’s discussion of the complaint genre as an “aesthetic structure of affective expectation, an institution or formation that absorbs all kinds of small variations or modifications” and that also “[promises] that the persons transacting with it will experience the pleasure of encountering what they expected, with details varying the theme.”
 In the case of the abortion comedy, such pleasure does not, by necessity, derive from a humorous encounter with the theme, but rather locates “real life in the affective capacity to bracket many kinds of structural and historical antagonism on behalf of finding a way to connect with the feeling of belonging to a larger world, however aesthetically mediated.”
 Still, these “small variations and modifications” to the abortion comedy, as a genre of the female complaint, should be distinguished in terms of their particular capacity to make such connections — and by means of how they set aside structural and historical antagonism.

 Regina Barreca has argued since the 1980s that “nearly all women’s humor is in some way feminist humor” because “anytime a woman breaks through a barrier set by society, she’s making a feminist gesture of a sort, and every time a woman laughs, she’s breaking through a barrier.”
-This conception of feminist humor captures the convergence of liberal feminism with the market logics and labor conditions of neoliberal capitalism — resulting in the ‘equal opportunities’ gimmick which continues to proliferate in various ‘glass-ceiling’ fem-coms.
+This conception of feminist humor points us to the convergence of liberal feminism with neoliberal capitalism — resulting in the ‘equal opportunities’ gimmick which continues to proliferate in various ‘glass-ceiling’ fem-coms.
 It would be a mistake, however, not to differentiate between the feminist gestures of Obvious Child and the sentimentalist stranglehold over abortion comedies like the 2007 film Juno.
 In its tokenistic depiction of a pregnant teenager, Juno’s ultimate aim is to manage and contain the teenager’s ability to choose.
-To the contrary, the film was promoted as a celebration of female talent — in both the ‘prodigy’ actress Ellen Page, and the ‘amateur’ screenwriter Diablo Cody.
+To the contrary, the film was promoted as a celebration of talented women — in both the ‘prodigy’ actress Ellen Page, and the ‘amateur’ screenwriter Diablo Cody.

 During the late 1980s and early 1990s, theorists of ‘feminist comedy’ reached a general consensus that, as Jill Dolan writes, “At last, women have turned comic perspective outward, away from dingbat and self-deprecatory humor, toward comment on their world.”
 What drove this earlier ‘feminist boom’ in comedy was a general distaste for the type of humor exemplified by Phyllis Diller or Joan Rivers — an earlier generation of women who had to make themselves legible to an all-male audience.
 Diller’s humor about housework and child-rearing, however, represents some of the most radical comic material of its time.
 Against the claim that Diller’s “comedic style [is] formulaic, artificial, even anti-feminist,” Susan Horowitz argues that “both her subject matter — sex appeal and domestic competence — and the manner in which she handles it — self-deprecation — are Diller’s comedic take on the stereotypical 1950’s woman.”
 As Horowitz demonstrates, self-deprecation should not be dismissed in its entirety, but rather historically situated in the especially misogynist context of 1950s-60s American comedy culture.